xmos/sw_usb_audio/doc/rst/api_user_functions.rst

 .. doxygenfunction:: UserAudioOutputStreamStop

-HID Controls
+HID controls
 ------------

 The following function is called when the device wishes to read physical user input (buttons etc).
 The function should write relevant HID bits into this array.
 The bit ordering and functionality is defined by the HID report descriptor used.

 .. doxygenfunction:: UserHIDGetData